 One of the things I was most excited for in Munich was the “Krampuslauf” aka “The Krampus Run”

-In the UK, badly behaved children get put on the naughty list.
+Here in the UK, badly behaved children get put on the naughty list at Christmas.
 In Germany?
 They get a visit from Krampus.
 A horned demonic looking creature, that brings coal and whips you with twigs.

 December 5th is known as Krampus day, so traditionally the Krampus run will happen on this day.
 In Munich they have two events throughout December and I booked my trip around the second event.